pietdaniel/ddmon/README.md

 ## Guide

-All monitors are defined in yaml files.
+All monitors are defined in YAML files.

 #### Data Inheritance